-I had wanted to get a particular book when I was seven or eight years old, most probably eight.
+I had been wanting to get a particular book when I was seven or eight years old, most probably eight.
 But, I didn’t have the money.
 The library didn’t stock that book.
 So, I went to my favorite bookshop, a news agency, and picked up a magazine.

 It was a small shop with books stacked from floor to ceiling.
 With my heart thumping, hot ears and cheeks, I waited for the moment when no one was looking and I put that thick book in the middle of the children’s magazine which was A4 in size.
 I knew well that it was called stealing and that not only was it morally wrong but unlawful too.
 Other than spreading rumors about someone, stealing, in my view, is the most immoral act one can do.
 And yet, fully conscious, I decided to execute my intent of theft.

 I don’t remember the name of the book but the magazine was surely called Balhans.
 Other than Chandamama, Nandan, Parag, and Champak, Balhans was my favorite and I used to get all of them every month (some of them were fortnightly).
 This was in addition to Lotpot and other children’s comics; my father never spared any expense to get me my reading material.
 Anyway, so the shopkeeper knew me because I was at his shop practically twice a week, though I had always been accompanied by one of the family members.
 Today, I was on my own here.